-Dispute Resolution And Enforcement
+Dispute Resolution and Enforcement

-If you have concerns related to Clearwater’s handling or storage of your personal data, you may direct any inquiries or complaints concerning our Privacy Shield compliance to us at firstname.lastname@example.org.
+If you have concerns related to Clearwater’s handling or storage of your personal data, you may direct any inquiries or complaints concerning our Privacy Shield and GDPR compliance to us at email@example.com.
 We will respond within 45 days.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third-party dispute resolution provider (free of charge) at:

 Under Privacy Shield principles, if both Clearwater’s and our third-party dispute resolution firm’s efforts fail to resolve your complaint, you may have the option to engage in binding arbitration through the Privacy Shield Panel.

 Clearwater’s commitments under Privacy Shield are subject to the investigatory and enforcement powers of the United States Federal Trade Commission.